 February in Toronto frankly has been appalling.
 Several winter storms.
 Freezing cold.
 Limited daylight.

 But I suppose the upside in all of this is that being kept indoors really limits your chance to spend money unnecessarily.
-This February, I sent a low-spending record of $1846.53 for a savings rate of 75%!
+This February, I spent a low-spending record of $1846.53 for a savings rate of 75%!
 Here’s what that looked like:

 Dating ($97.41) – One very fancy brunch at Emma’s Country Kitchen, a dinner we went Dutch on, and some coffees and teas interspersed.
 We’ve mostly dated by watching Netflix Blue Planet II.